AI & Humanoids

 Marathon man: The sneaker-wearing Star1 humanoid jogging with humans in the Gobi

-Robot Era says that the test run "will pave the way for its robots to be deployed in a number of scenarios" as part of its mission to bring general purpose humanoids powered by artificial intelligence into household and workplaces.
+Robot Era says that this test run "aimed to highlight the robot's adaptability to real-world natural environments" as part of its mission to bring general purpose humanoids powered by artificial intelligence into households and workplaces.

 And the rush is on to tap into what's expected to be a very lucrative market, with the Star1 just the latest in an increasingly long line of hopefuls from the likes of Tesla, Figure, Unitree and Fourier – to name a few.